 - Bun, hot dog, chili, cheese

-- Bun, hot dog, mustard OR onion, cheese
+- Bun, hot dog, chili, mustard OR onion, cheese

 Traditionally, people top their “ways” with oyster crackers and hot sauce.
 They’re great additions, I use them both 🙂 For your coneys, the traditional way is a hot dog with mustard, diced onion, chili and cheese… but you can omit either or both of the mustard and onions if you prefer.
 Psssst… this chili is also fantastic over crispy french fries or even a baked potato!!
 I’ve also got a great party dip recipe coming up that uses this chili… people go crazy over it!!